-- Staff will record any welfare concerns that they have about a pupil and will report these to the DSL immediately.
+- Staff will record any welfare concerns that they have about a pupil on the record of concern form and pass them without delay to the DSL.
 Records will be completed as soon as possible after the incident/event, using the child's words and facts and will be signed and dated by the member of staff. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Incident/Welfare concern forms are kept in the Headteacher's office. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
-Safeguarding records are kept in accordance with General Data Protection Regulations (GDPR) and our own school GDPR policy, and are retained centrally and securely by the DSL.
-Safeguarding records are shared with staff on a 'need-to-know' basis only. - All safeguarding records will be transferred in accordance with GDPR to the child's subsequent school/setting, under confidential and separate cover.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Incident/Welfare concern forms are kept in the headteacher's office. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+Safeguarding records are kept in accordance with General Data Protection Regulations (GDPR) and our own school GDPR policy and are retained centrally and securely by the DSL.
+Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with GDPR to the child's subsequent school/setting, under confidential and separate cover.
 These will be given to the new DSL and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools".